ivnsch/SwiftCharts/README.md

 self.chart = chart
 ```

-### Important!!!
-##### Don't forget to always keep a strong reference to the chart instance or it will be released, which leads to axis & labels not showing.

 ##### Concept:

 - Layer architecture, which makes it extremely easy to customize charts, create new types, combine existing ones and add interactive elements.